EXPLORUMENTARY

 Distance/Elevation Gain: varies depending on how far you can drive up 4 WD road; our distance was 10.85 miles out and back.
 Our starting elevation: 4,355'.
 Summit: 8,071', for a gain of 3,700'.

-Difficulty: Moderate hike on 4 WD road, moderate-strenuous Class 2 ridge to summit.
-Although not "official", the trail is seen most of southeast ridge.
+Difficulty: Moderate hike on 4 WD road, moderate-strenuous Class 2 ridge to summit on faint trail occasionally marked by cairns.

 Coordinates: See waypoints table below.